 If you live in an urban area and you only have a small garden or backyard, then you will need a composting bin or a composting tumbler.

-You can buy one from Amazon (I just purchased this one), or you can make one yourself from wood pallets, old plastic trash bins, etc. There are many tutorials on YouTube on how to make your own compost bin.
+You can buy one from Amazon (this is the one I use), or you can make one yourself from wood pallets, old plastic trash bins, etc. There are many tutorials on YouTube on how to make your own compost bin.

 The advantages of composting bins or tumblers over an open compost pile are that these recipients keep the insects away (spiders, bees, flies, bugs), protect your compost from rats, raccoons, and pets, and also maintain the moisture for a longer period of time.